TshedisoB/little-ajax/README.md

 ## Technologies Used

-- **JavaScript:** A JavaScript library for building mobile user interfaces.
+- **JavaScript:** Programming language used for developing web applications.
 - **CSS:** Custom styling for the overall appearance.
 - **Postgresql:** For storing form input to the database
 - **Express**: A fast, unopinionated, minimalist web framework for Node.js.